looker-open-source/embed-sdk/README.md

   * Set it as `LOOKER_EMBED_SECRET` in your shell environment.
   * Create a file named `.env` in the root of the sdk directory.
 Add a line to that file: `LOOKER_EMBED_SECRET="YourLookerSecret"`

-* Provide your Looker instance host address to the server by either:
+* Provide your Looker instance host address to the server:
   * Create a `.env` file in the main embed-sdk directory and add `LOOKER_EMBED_HOST="yourinstance.looker.com:yourport"`
   * **The Looker embed host should not include the protocol!**